B.S. Moss' Broadway Theatre

 The Broadway Theatre featured a somewhat generic facade on Broadway, in a five-story red brick office building with little indication of was inside, until a vertical marquee was added in the 1910’s.
 The elegantly decorated auditorium, with its large proscenium arch, six sets of boxes and twin balconies, featured such touches as antique copper chandeliers, gilded plasterwork around the proscenium, the box and balcony fronts and murals on the ceiling and balcony walls.

-This Broadway Theatre should not be confused with the current theater of the same name at Broadway and 53rd, originally the Colony Theatre, but renamed Broadway Theatre in 1930.
+This Broadway Theatre should not be confused with the current theatre of the same name at Broadway and W. 53rd Street, originally the Colony Theatre, but renamed Broadway Theatre in 1930.

 Just login to your account and subscribe to this theater